worldmusic/worldmusic.github.io/call.md

 ## Submission information, ownership, and licensing

-If you have any questions about this project, about whether a potential contribution is suitable, or how your project can make use of this project's online delivery, contact the editors at [editors@worldmusictextbook.org](mailto:editors@worldmusictextbook.org).
+Please contact the editors at [editors@worldmusictextbook.org](mailto:editors@worldmusictextbook.org) with any questions about the *World Music Textbook*, whether a potential contribution is suitable, or how your submission can make use of this project's online delivery.

 Submissions should be roughly in line with the word counts listed above, or of a similar scope (a documentary short, for example, instead of a feature length film).
 Submit writing via email in a standard rich text format (RTF, Microsoft Word, or similar) and send any attachments (images, videos, etc.) as separate files along with a document that includes captions.
 [Email the editors](mailto:editors@worldmusictextbook.org) with any questions or for information about submitting code for interactive contributions.